jasondev1/Word-Gram-Class/README.md

 by Jason Espinoza

 ## About
 This java app will generate a paragraph of realistic sounding text of X length, using random word generation.
-The random words are collected by reviewing a file, and words with their following word, in a HashMap.
+The random words are collected by reviewing a file, and add words with their following word, in a HashMap.
 The program randomly gets words from the HashMap to create realistic, unique content.

 ## How to use this app
 1. Download BlueJay to run the Java app